Statistics from Altmetric.com

 SURVIVING WITHOUT BRONCHOPULMONARY DYSPLASIA

-Although some neonates can develop BPD despite minimal mechanical ventilation, a significant association exists between invasive artificial ventilation and BPD.1 Indeed, room air artificial ventilation of the fetal lamb results in lung injury similar to BPD.11 Measures to minimise ventilator-induced lung injury must begin from birth.6 12–14 Reducing the duration of artificial ventilation by early extubation to nasal continuous positive airway pressure (NCPAP) can minimise lung injury in immature baboons.15 However, extubation failure occurs with NCPAP mainly owing to apnoea,16 despite caffeine treatment that is associated with decreased BPD.17 Non-invasive positive pressure ventilation (NIPPV) increases successful extubation by ∼30%.18–20 Although no strong evidence confirms that NIPPV reduces the occurrence of BPD, …
+Although some neonates can develop BPD despite minimal mechanical ventilation, a significant association exists between invasive artificial ventilation and BPD.1 Indeed, room air artificial ventilation of the fetal lamb results in lung injury similar to BPD.11 Measures to minimise ventilator-induced lung injury must begin from birth.6 ,12–14 Reducing the duration of artificial ventilation by early extubation to nasal continuous positive airway pressure (NCPAP) can minimise lung injury in immature baboons.15 However, extubation failure occurs with NCPAP mainly owing to apnoea,16 despite caffeine treatment that is associated with decreased BPD.17 Non-invasive positive pressure ventilation (NIPPV) increases successful extubation by ∼30%.18–20 Although no strong evidence confirms that NIPPV …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.